-5.1.1 Student evaluations
+4.1.1 Student evaluations

-Instructors are anonymously assessed by their students at the end of each semester.
-New instructors or instructors teaching new courses (or as determined by the Dean) are also assessed in the middle of the semester.
+Instructors are anonymously assessed by their students at the end of each term.
+New instructors or instructors teaching new courses (or as determined by the Dean) are also assessed in the middle of the term.
 The evaluations are mandatory.
 Evaluation results are confidential, available only to the administration offices of AAU and, when necessary, shared with other academic institutions (such as the accreditation agencies, Cultural Experiences Abroad, etc.)

-The typical evaluation procedure is as follows [may be adjusted in special circumstances]:
+The typical evaluation procedure is as follows: